GBS screening: the evidence

 We can screen women/babies to decide who might be at higher risk, but the rarity of GBS disease and the bluntness of the current screening methods mean that we end up offering unnecessary and potentially harmful treatment (in this case intravenous antibiotics during labour) to hundreds of thousands of women/babies.

-We don’t have good evidence that antibiotics are beneficial.
+As I will discuss further below, we don’t have good evidence that antibiotics are beneficial.

 Current approaches to GBS mean that we are giving antibiotics to many thousands of people who don’t benefit from them, when we don’t have evidence that this helps reduce mortality from GBS disease.